rexcontrols/REXexamples/Function_blocks_Standard/PIDU_Simple_PID_Controller/README.md

 ## Running the example ##
 - The **exec.mdl* file is the project main file.
 - Open it with *RexDraw*, compile and download it to the target device.
+- Switch to online mode and watch the algorithm.
+- Open *RexView* and connect to target device.
+- Select the TRND_PIDU.
+- Change the set-point (CNR_sp) in automathic or hand-value (CNR_hv) in manual mode to 3.
+- Observe the controller action (PIDU:mv) and the process reaction (MDL_PROCESS:y) in trend.

 ## User interface (HMI) ##
 The example is accompanied by a HTML5-based user interface built on the WebBuDi